This post about safe decaffeinated coffee brands is sponsored by Women Online. All opinions are my own.

 So, you want to drink decaf coffee but don’t want harsh chemical residues in it.
 How do you choose the best decaf coffee?

 Start reading the label on your coffee!
 Look for claims on the packaging like solvent-free, chemical-free, Swiss-water, or certified organic.
 (YAY for organic coffee!
 It’s high on my list of things I always buy organic!)
-The processes i just listed don’t use harsh chemicals to decaffeinate their coffee.
+The processes I just listed don’t use harsh chemicals to decaffeinate their coffee.

 Safe Decaffeinated coffee brands tested by the Clean Label Project

+There are several naturally decaffeinated coffee brands on the market.
+You just need to find them.
 What is the best decaffeinated coffee?
 Well, there are a lot of variables to consider.
 However, if the presence of methylene chloride in your coffee concerns you, here are the brands that were tested by the Clean Label Project and found to NOT contain this chemical:

 - ALLEGRO COFEE Decaffeinated Organic French Roast